 Click OK.

-Manually create a temporary backup
+Manually create a backup

 In the upper-right corner, click Create Backup.

-In the message that appears, click OK.
+In the dialog box that appears, set Backup Expiration Policy and click OK.

 NoteYou can perform up to 30 manual backups per day for a single instance.
 If the number of manual backups exceeds the limit, the